How to Plan the Perfect Honeymoon in Tahiti

 Here’s a relatively lengthy but (I guarantee) enjoyable video that takes you across all five archipelagos in French Polynesia.
 You might need to disable your ad blocker for the video to load.

-When is the Best Time to Honeymoon in Tahiti
+When is the Best Time for a Honeymoon in Tahiti

-Tahiti has two distinct seasons, a dry season that runs from roughly June to October and a wet season that runs from November to April.
+Tahiti has two distinct seasons: a dry season from roughly June to October and a wet season from December to April.
 The best time to visit is in the heart of the dry season during August and September, perfectly timed with the peak of the wedding season.
 These months enjoy stable and relatively dry weather.
-Though it is considered to be the “cooler” season, temperatures are warm during the day and might be mildly chilly in the evening due to the trade winds.
-If you’re interested in Polynesian culture, consider planning a honeymoon in Tahiti during the July Heiva Festival
+Though considered the “cooler” season, daytime temperatures are warm and it might be mildly chilly in the evening due to the trade winds.
+If you’re interested in Polynesian culture, consider planning a honeymoon in Tahiti during the July Heiva Festival.
+The shoulder seasons of May and November are also optimal.

 How to Get to Tahiti

 The only practical means of getting to Tahiti is by plane, though many cruise lines offer itineraries that include a few islands in French Polynesia.
-At the time of writing this guide, you can fly to Tahiti from Los Angeles, San Francisco, Hawaii, Auckland, Easter Island, Paris (with a stopover in North America), Japan, and the Cook Islands.
+When updating this honeymoon guide, you can fly to Tahiti from Los Angeles, San Francisco, Hawaii, Auckland, Paris (with a stopover in North America), Japan, and the Cook Islands.
+Before the COVID pandemic, LATAM operated a route between Papeete and Easter Island.

 Tahiti Honeymoon Itineraries

-With 118 islands and atolls covering an area of the South Pacific roughly equal in size to Europe, it’s important to choose the right ones when planning your honeymoon in Tahiti.
-In case you’re wondering, here’s my list of the best islands in French Polynesia
+With 118 islands and atolls covering an area of the South Pacific roughly the size of Europe, it’s essential to choose the right stops when planning your honeymoon in Tahiti.
+In case you’re wondering, here’s my list of the best islands in French Polynesia.

 The most common honeymoon itinerary in French Polynesia is Tahiti, Moorea, and Bora Bora.
 The next paragraphs outline this itinerary’s highlights plus a few “add-ons”.
-It’s important to note that all itineraries begin and end in Tahiti since it’s where the only international airport in the territory resides.
+It’s important to note that all itineraries begin and end in Tahiti since it’s the only international airport in the territory.

 Tahiti, Moorea, Bora Bora

-This is the classic Tahiti honeymoon itinerary that can be done in as little as a week but more optimally in ten days.
-These three islands are part of the Society Islands archipelago, home to high volcanic islands that are surrounded either partially or fully by a lagoon.
+This “classic” honeymoon in Tahiti itinerary can be done in a week but more optimally in ten days.
+These three islands are part of the Society Islands archipelago, home to high volcanic islands that are partially or fully surrounded by a lagoon.

-• Tahiti: the international gateway to French Polynesia.
-If you’re purely seeking the luxury resort by the beach experience, use Tahiti only as a base (you might need to overnight depending on flight times).
-However, if you enjoy scenic road trips and especially hiking, Tahiti is worthy of two or three nights.
-Have a look at the top things to do in Tahiti and check out one, three, and five-day itineraries to Tahiti.
+Tahiti is the international gateway to French Polynesia.
+If you’re purely seeking the luxury resort-by-the-beach experience, use Tahiti only as a base (you might need to overnight, depending on flight times).
+However, if you enjoy scenic road trips and, especially hiking, Tahiti is worthy of two or three nights.
+Here’s a look at the top things to do in Tahiti, along with one, three, and five-day Tahiti itineraries.

-• Moorea: thirty minutes away by ferry from Papeete or 10 minutes by plane from Tahiti’s airport, Moorea is the obvious next stop.
-Thanks to the twin bays carved into its north coast, Moorea resembles the shape of a heart when viewed from above.
+Thirty minutes by ferry from Papeete or 10 minutes by plane from Tahiti’s airport, Moorea is the obvious next stop.
+Thanks to twin bays carved into its north coast, Moorea resembles the shape of a heart when viewed from above.
 It is a stunning island that offers a wide range of accommodations and activities.
-Have a look at the top things to do in Moorea and an itinerary for spending up to seven days in Moorea.
+Here’s a look at the top things to do in Moorea and an itinerary for spending up to seven days on the island.

-• Bora Bora: the best way to finish your honeymoon in Tahiti.
-Bora Bora is known as the most romantic island in the world, famous for its overwater bungalows and its breathtaking lagoon.
-Have a look at the top things to do in Bora Bora and check out a three-day Bora Bora itinerary
+Bora Bora is the best way to wrap up your honeymoon in Tahiti.
+The island is known as the most romantic island in the world, famous for its overwater bungalows and breathtaking lagoon.
+Here’s a look at the top things to do in Bora Bora, along with a three-day itinerary.
+Choosing the right resort is also vital, so here’s a dedicated guide about where to stay in Bora Bora.

 Huahine, Raiatea, Tahaa, Maupiti